 • Ed Milibrant heads up Office for the Third Sector which has responsibility for government policy affecting social enterprise.
 He recognises the challenge that social enterprises bring to both the private and public sectors:

-— fostering a culture of social enterprise, embedding the change that is already underway, especially through inspiring the next generation to start thinking about the social impact of business
+— fostering a culture of social enterprise, embedding the change that is already underway, especially through inspiring the next generation to start thinking about the social impact of business• After some closing comments from John Elkington, and from some of the Skoll Award-winning social entrepreneurs ... the 2007 Skoll World Forum was over!

 — improving business advice, information and support available to social enterprises